AkiyamaKunka/Learning_record_Junjia/README.md

  ## Abstract
  This is A learning record of *Computer Science* field, like **CPP**, **algorithm** and so on.
 Started at the second half of my **freshman** year and until I became a qualified Software Engineer.

-Sincerely appreciate so much the platforms, which include _**[Github](https://github.com/), [Google](https://www.google.com/), [Stackoverflow](https://stackoverflow.com/)**_ that I utilized for searching and knowledge acquirement.
+Sincerely appreciate so many brilliant platforms, which include _**[Github](https://github.com/), [Google](https://www.google.com/), [Stackoverflow](https://stackoverflow.com/)**_ that I utilized for searching and knowledge acquirement.